 - Observe the qualities of the silly putty.

-You’ve made a polymer.
+You are making a polymer.
 Polymers are long chains of molecules.
 The chains move around each other easily.
 This, along with the types of links in the chain, explains how it is a solid, but can slowly flow, like a liquid.
 Plastics are polymers.